Hiktron/Hizmos/journal.md

 # HIZMOS Journey

-The original goal was simple: create a hardware hacking and STEM device inspired by devices like Flipper Zero, but at a much lower price and with more powerful hardware and having every single feature i have dreamed for
+the original goal was simple is to create a hardware hacking and rf device inspired by devices Flipper Zero but at a much lower price and with more powerful hardware and having every single feature i have dreamed for

-## Why I Started HIZMOS
+## why I started HIZMOS

-I wanted to create a device that students, makers, and hardware enthusiasts could actually get. many existing devices are expensive or difficult to obtain in my region, so I started designing a platform that could combine wireless experimentation , hardware development, electronics tools, and educational features into a single device. hizmos started as a very simple project but now it is a very unique and cool device combining the powerful software, hardware affordabilty and opensource
+I wanted to create a device that students, makers, and hardware guys could afford many existing devices are expensive or difficult to get in my region, so I started designing a platform that could combine wireless experimentation , hardware development, electronics tools, and educational features into a single device. hizmos started as a very simple project but now it is a very unique and cool device mixing the powerful software, hardware affordabilty and opensource

 # What did i add during the last 23 hours in the horizon project